rokath/trice/docs/TriceEncodings.md

 and so on...

-Because the triceFifo has a power-of-2 size in case of an overflow syncing is without issues.
+Because the triceFifo has a power-of-2 size, in case of an overflow syncing is without issues.

 ## bare transmit format